WICG/nav-speculation/no-vary-search.md

 When navigating to a URL which can be matched with a cached resource via `No-Vary-Search`, we still treat the resource _as if_ it were fetched from the target URL, and not from the originally-cached URL.
 For example:

-- Service workers and resource timing APIs see fetches go by targeting the original request URL.
+- Service workers and resource timing APIs see fetches go by aimed at the target URL.
 - Once the document is constructed and displayed:
-  - `location.href` is the navigated-to-URL.
+  - `location.href` is the navigated-to response URL.
-  - Any subresource fetches are done with a `Referer` header pointing to the navigated-to URL.
+  - Any subresource fetches are done with a `Referer` header pointing to the navigated-to response URL.

 In other words, this proposal purely modifies how URL matching works on the cache layer, allowing certain headers and body to match a given request URL, when previously they were not allowed to.